 As a passionate advocate of the CPA Program, Jacquetta is working with the Education team on the Strategic Management Accounting Advisory Panel.

 Piotr Jakubicki FCPA – Deputy President

-Senior Advisor, Hospital Budgets and Performance, Department of Health and Human Services
+Principal Budget Advisor, Hospital Budgets and Performance, Health and Human Services

 Sector: State Government

 During Piotr’s career across various levels of the Victorian public sector he has developed extensive experience focused on strategic analysis, effective stakeholder engagement and building high performing teams.
 He has led significant transformational projects and contributed to development of innovative funding models.